Caso-source/caso-source.github.io/TryHackMe/relevant.md

 ## [](#header-2)Explotation:

-Once inside we are able to
+Once inside we are able to find the user flag in Bob's desktop folder.

 Once we try and navigate to the admin folder we can see that our current permissions don't allow it.